tremberic/orchestration-framework/README.md

 Text2SQL with Cortex Analyst, the Agent Gateway orchestrates the request to the appropriate tool.

-The Agent Gateway can be configured to work with 3 types of tools:
+The Agent Gateway can be configured to work with 4 types of tools:
 - **Cortex Search Tool**: For unstructured data analysis, which requires a standard RAG access pattern.
-- **Cortex Analyst Tool**: For supporting structured data analysis, which requires a Text2SQL access pattern.
+- **Cortex Analyst Tool**: For structured data analysis, which requires a Text2SQL access pattern.
-- **Python Tool**: For supporting custom user operations (i.e. sending API requests to third party services), which requires calling arbitrary python.
+- **Python Tool**: For custom operations (i.e. sending API requests to 3rd party services), which requires calling arbitrary Python.
 - **SQL Tool**: For supporting custom SQL pipelines built by users.

 The Agent Gateway supports multi-step and multi-tool workflows.
 Users have the